 We drafted our Fifth 5-Year Environmental Action Plan to help realize the NGK Group Environmental Vision.
 This plan outlines targets for the environmental activities we will conduct between FY2021 and FY2025.
-The objective of this Plan is to make it easy to understand our progress toward net zero by 2050 and our 2030 milestone target of a 50% reduction compared to 2013.
-As part of our initiatives to expand our use of renewable energy, we set new targets for renewable energy utilization rates that we apply to electricity consumption for the entire Group.
+The objective of this Plan is to make it easy to understand our progress toward net zero by 2050 and our 2030 milestone target of a 50% expand our use of renewable energy, we set new targets for renewable energy utilization rates that we apply to electricity consumption for the entire Group.
 We also set targets to increase the number of products registered as carbon neutral-related products.